alphagov/gsp/docs/gds-supported-platform/getting-started-gsp.md

 By default, your apps are not accessible to the public.
 To expose them to the public, you must set up a [Service](https://kubernetes.io/docs/concepts/services-networking/service/) and an [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) into the Kubernetes cluster.

-Setting up a Service creates a stable endpoint to send public internet traffic to.
+Setting up a Service creates a stable endpoint that acts like an internal load balancer to send traffic to your Deployment's Pods.
 To set up a service, create a `service.yaml` file in the `templates` directory with the following code:

 ```
 apiVersion: v1